Maurice Lacroix: Other ranges

 Other product families include Pontos, Fiaba, Eliros and Les Classiques, spanning dress and mid-luxury segments.

 Recent releases

 From the late 2010s into the 2020s Maurice Lacroix released updated Aikon chronographs and diver variants and Masterpiece limited editions.
 Independent watch press and brand releases document these launches and technical improvements in finishing and movement integration.

 Market position and finance

-Trade and business reporting place Maurice Lacroix among mid-sized Swiss watch brands; coverage in Swiss business press (Bilanz, NZZ) and international outlets (Bloomberg) emphasises its manufacture credentials, international retail presence and occasional sale processes by its parent group.
-The brand has been covered in business education case material analysing pricing, distribution and repositioning strategies.
+Trade and business reporting place Maurice Lacroix among mid-sized Swiss watch brands; coverage in Swiss business press (Bilanz, NZZ) and international outlets (Bloomberg) emphasizes its manufacture credentials, international retail presence and occasional sale processes by its parent group.
+The brand has been covered in business education case material analyzing pricing, distribution and repositioning strategies.

 Sponsorships and ambassadors

 Maurice Lacroix has used ambassadors and collaborations in sports, culture and design as part of its brand marketing.

 In 2004 the company signed a three-year partnership with Swiss tennis player Roger Federer, producing special-edition models and involving Federer in promotional events.

 In 2010 Maurice Lacroix ran an ambassador programme including cultural and sporting personalities such as Jimmy Wales, Bob Geldof, Ray Stevenson, James Magnussen, Orlando Duque, Jang Dong-gun and Justin Rose.

 Maurice Lacroix is the official watch partner of FC Barcelona and the Red Bull Cliff Diving World Series.
 In 2018 it launched the “Friends of the Brand” programme and signed a sponsorship agreement with the #1 Swiss 3×3 basketball team, Team Lausanne.

 In 2019 Maurice Lacroix collaborated with car manufacturer Kia to supply clocks for the Kia K9 sedan.